Betty.

 "Just one thing," I added, meeting his gaze.
 "I’m not going to pretend to be someone I’m not.
 I am not going to lie to be someone important, If your family doesn’t like me for who I am, that’s their problem, not mine."

 "Fair enough," he said with a nod.
 "We leave tomorrow.
-Pack for six weeks."
+Pack for two weeks." he said.

 ---